-While shopping for a leaf blower, you’ll undoubtedly come across models producing different windspeeds.
+While shopping for a leaf blower, you’ll undoubtedly run across models producing different wind speeds.
 The question is which windspeed do you need?
-In this guide, you’ll learn all about gas blower air speed, and what the best leaf blower is for each speed category.
+In this guide, you will learn all about gas blower air speed and the best leaf blower for each speed category.

 What is Air Speed?

 Air speed is simply the speed at which air comes shooting out of the leaf blower’s nozzle.
 Air speed is measured in miles per hour and can clock in at over 230 MPH.
 A more powerful motor or an engine will produce greater air speeds to help blow leaves several more feet away from their original position.